 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 It's difficult to beat University of Wisconsin - Madison if you wish to study Food Science Technology.
-Students who graduate from the Food Science Tech program make around $44,445 in the first five years of their career and $79,404 after their first five years of their career.
+Graduates from the Food Science Technology major at University of Wisconsin - Madison get 4.1% above the average graduate in this field.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.

 Michigan State University is a wonderful choice for students pursuing a Food Science Technology degree.
 Michigan State University food science technology majors make 3.6% more than the standard food science tech graduate.
 Located in East Lansing, Michigan, this university is best suited for students who blossom in an urban atmosphere.

 Over 52.0% of undergraduates receive some type of financial aid at Michigan State University.
 Around 82.0% of students submit ACT scores, with the standard score being in the 26 range.
 Interested in learning more about Michigan State University's campus?
 Take a virtual tour.